knapsu/plex-media-player-appimage/README.md

 For more information about Plex please visit https://www.plex.tv/ site.

+If having questions or looking for help please visit [Plex Forums](https://forums.plex.tv/).

 ## AppImage

 AppImages is an universal Linux package format that can be used in any modern Linux distribution.